-- 1 City of Nanaimo General Design Guidelines, October 1992, which form a part of the Plan. - 2 Downtown Urban Design Plan and Guidelines, 2008, for lands within DPA9 which are located Downtown, and which form a part of the Plan. - 3 Innovative Housing for Neighbourhoods: Triplex and Quadruplex Infill Design Guidelines, January 1995 (adopted June 1997) which form a part of the Plan. - 4 Residential Development Permit Guidelines for land uses along Northfield Road and along Bowen Road between Meredith Road and Labieux Road: - building and site design will establish a strong architectural and functional relationship with fronting arterial roads by orienting front building faces and entrances to the street, employing only low fences and landscaping that is not a visual barrier to the site and access design that provides frequent, convenient pedestrian connections to the sidewalk; - private outdoor space or barrier fencing adjacent to arterial road is not consistent with this objective;
+- 1 City of Nanaimo General Design Guidelines, October 1992, which form a part of the Plan. - Downtown Urban Design Plan and Guidelines, 2008, for lands within DPA9 2 which are located Downtown, and which form a part of the Plan. - 3 Innovative Housing for Neighbourhoods: Triplex and Quadruplex Infill Design Guidelines, January 1995 (adopted June 1997) which form a part of the Plan. - Residential Development Permit Guidelines for land uses along Northfield Road and along Bowen Road between Meredith Road and Labieux Road: - building and site design will establish a strong architectural and functional relationship with fronting arterial roads by orienting front building faces and entrances to the street, employing only low fences and landscaping that is not a visual barrier to the site and access design that provides frequent, convenient pedestrian connections to the sidewalk; - private outdoor space or barrier fencing adjacent to arterial road is not consistent with this objective; - parking should be located underground or in side or rear yard areas; - site circulation must provide for vehicles to drive on and off the site to provide for safe vehicle access;

-- parking should be located underground or in side or rear yard areas; - site circulation must provide for vehicles to drive on and off the site to provide for safe vehicle access; - building and site design must be sensitive to and respect adjacent residential values of privacy, quiet, access to sunlight and visual aesthetic quality of site and building form; and - building design should employ pitched roofs, gables and porches to provide articulated and interesting building facades. - 5 Mainstreet Design Guidelines, December 1997, which form part of the Plan. - 6 Development permits within the boundaries of the Chase River Commercial Centre shall be in accordance with Design Guide: Chase River Town Centre, January 2000, which are incorporated in, and form a part of, the Plan. - 7 Development permits within the boundaries of the Departure Bay Village Core shall be in accordance with Appendix A - Departure Bay Design Guidelines for Village Core of the Departure Bay Neighbourhood Plan.
+- building and site design must be sensitive to and respect adjacent residential values of privacy, quiet, access to sunlight and visual aesthetic quality of site and building form; and - building design should employ pitched roofs, gables and porches to provide articulated and interesting building facades. - 5 Mainstreet Design Guidelines, December 1997, which form part of the Plan. - Development permits within the boundaries of the Chase River Commercial Centre shall be in accordance with Design Guide: Chase River Town Centre, January 2000, which are incorporated in, and form a part of, the Plan. - Development permits within the boundaries of the Departure Bay Village Core shall be in accordance with Appendix A Departure Bay Design Guidelines for Village Core of the Departure Bay Neighbourhood Plan. - Development permits within the boundaries of the South End Neighbourhood Plan shall be in accordance with the South End Neighbourhood Plan Urban Design Guidelines, which form a part of the plan. - Development permits within the boundaries of the Newcastle + Brechin Neighbourhood Plan shall be in accordance with the Newcastle + Brechin Neighbourhood Plan Urban Design Framework and Guidelines, which form a part of the Plan. - Development permits within the boundaries of the Harewood Neighbourhood Plan shall be in accordance with the Harewood Neighbourhood Plan Urban Design Framework and Guidelines, which form a part of the Plan.

-- 1 Where there is inconsistency between the regulations of DPA9 and another DPA, the regulations of the other DPA will generally prevail. - 2 In areas of the city where DPA9 applies, a development permit for form and character will not be required in the following circumstances: - where there are alterations or additions to a building that: - do not result in an alteration to the exterior of the building; or - alter the exterior of a building but have a value of less - than \$100,000 when taken together with all external alterations and additions to the building made within the previous period of five years; or - is determined by the General Manager of Development Services to comply with a previously approved Form and Character Development Permit. - where the proposed construction is a duplex; - where the proposed construction is for a form of building that has been otherwise exempted from the requirement to obtain a development permit by City Council; - where the proposed construction or renovation is for a public school operated by School District 68; and - where the building is included on the Schedule of Buildings for Heritage Conservation Area 1.
+- Where there is inconsistency between the regulations of DPA9 and another DPA, the regulations of the other DPA will generally prevail. - 2 In areas of the city where DPA9 applies, a development permit for form and character will not be required in the following circumstances: - where there are alterations or additions to a building that: - do not result in an alteration to the exterior of the building; or - alter the exterior of a building but have a value of less than \$150,000 when taken together with all external alterations and additions to the building made within the previous period of five years; or - is determined by the General Manager of Development Services to comply with a previously approved Form and Character Development Permit. - where the proposed construction is a two unit residential development on one lot; - where the proposed construction is for a form of building that has been otherwise exempted from the requirement to obtain a development permit by City Council; - where the proposed construction or renovation is for a public school operated by School District 68; and - where the building is included on the Schedule of Buildings for Heritage Conservation Area 1.